 The main antagonists of "Killjoys."

-- Monster Clown: They disguise themselves as clowns to get people to laugh so they can eat them alive.
+- Monster Clown: They are demons who disguise themselves as clowns to get people to laugh so they can eat them alive.

 - Our Vampires Are Different: Kylie surmises that they are a vampire analogy that feed on laughter instead of blood.